Low-energy effective theory and symmetry classification of flux phases on Kagome lattice: All possible flux phases in Kagome lattice within 2*2 unit cell

 $D_{6b}$ class can be viewed as flipping one hexagon flux of the four four hexagon plaquettes by enlarging Nagaosa configuration to 2*2 unit cell, as shown in Fig.\ref{D6hs}b.
 The remaining $D_{6c}$ class is found by flipping the two diagonal triangle fluxes of three hexagons in 2*2 unit cell, as shown in Fig.\ref{D6hs}c.
 The low-energy effective model for $D_{6b}$ and $D_{6c}$ also correspond to $\Gamma_{2}-\Gamma_{5}+\Gamma_{7}$ (see SM Sec.1 for detail.\cite{app}).
 For $D_{6h}^{*2}(D_{3h})$ group, we flip three triangle fluxes of each hexagon plaquette, as shown in Fig.\ref{D6hs}d.
 Both $D_{6b,c}$ and $D'_{6a}$ only contains two configurations related by time-reversal.

 Besides above classes, other classes break both time reversal symmetry and point group symmetry.
 We find $D_{3h}^{*}(C_{3h})$ , $D_{2h}^{*}$($C_{2h}$), $C_{2v}^{*}$, $C_{2v}$ and $C_{2}$ groups.
 There are three classes belonging to $D_{3h}^{*}(C_{3h})$ as shown in Fig.\ref{2*2,2}(a)-(c).
-The category with 8 classes is $C_{2v}^{*}$ as shown in Fig.\ref{2*2,2}.(d) and Fig.\ref{2*2,3}.(a)-(g).
-As for $D_{2h}^{*}$($C_{2h}$), $C_{2v}$, $C_{2}$, there are only one class in each category, as shown in Fig.\ref{2*2,2}(e), Fig.\ref{2*2,2}(f) and Fig.\ref{2*2,3}(h), respectively.
+The category with 8 classes is $C_{2v}^{*}$ as shown in Fig.\ref{2*2,3}.(a)-(h).
+As for $D_{2h}^{*}$($C_{2h}$), $C_{2v}$, $C_{2}$, there are only one class in each category, as shown in Fig.\ref{2*2,2}(d), Fig.\ref{2*2,2}(e) and Fig.\ref{2*2,2}(f), respectively.
 The numbers of configurations for each class are summarized in Table.\ref{tab1}.

 Note that the above flux constructing method is based on real space without considering the low-energy 3Q scattering at $5/4$ filling.
 Therefore, most of them are not relevant to AV$_3$Sb$_5$.
 For example, the $C_{2g}$, $C_{2h}$, $C_{2'}$ and $C_{2''}$ configurations are gapless at vH filling.